Don’t get too caught up in making money or having a job, get excited about the fact that you can design your life.

 Does Job Growth Translate To Achieving The American Dream?

 I read a post by one of my favorite bloggers (Bill McMeekin) entitled “10 States With the biggest Job Growth“.
 It got me wondering if there is a strong correlation between job growth in a state and the resident perception of the degree to which they are achieving their American Dream.
+I also read another article here, and after assimilating how easy it is to find jobs online, I was almost convinced that job growth was related to the American Dream.

 It is a particularly relevant question since the economic development profession and elected officials place such strong emphasis on year over year job growth as evidence of success.
 But, do more jobs available in a state translate into better attainment of the American Dream?